ikiranis/blog-static/README.md

 # Static blog page, with Vue/Gridsome and Wordpress

-Create a static blog page, using Vue/Gridsome (for frontend) and Wordress (for backend).
+Create a static blog page, using Vue/Gridsome (for frontend) and Wordpress (for backend).

 ### Demo